FlowFuse/flowfuse/docs/admin/introduction.md

  - **Create a personal team for users when they register** (default: `false`)

     With this option enabled, the platform will automatically create a Team for the user.
-This allows them to start creating Node-RED instances straight-away.
+This allows them to start creating Node-RED instances straight away.

     By default, this doesn't happen, which means the user must either manually create the Team (if that option is enabled), or be invited to an existing